open/close all folders

 - The Tales Series features a cooking system, which means there is usually at least one Supreme Chef per game.
 This list includes Asch the Bloody, Yuri Lowell, and Regal Bryant, the last of whom can earn the title "God of the Kitchen".

 - Invoked in Fire Emblem Awakening with one of Ricken's event/barracks quotes.
-He states he tries using a magic to fry fish as a modern man should know how to cook.
+He states he tried using fire magic to fry fish as a modern man should know how to cook.
+In his supports with Chrom, Vaike challenges Chrom to a cooking contest instead of sword fighting.
+This time it's averted, because neither of them can cook.
+In fact, Chrom claims victory after his dish knocks Vaike outs.

 - In the Citadel DLC for Mass Effect 3, Kaidan Alenko cooks Shepard dinner, regardless of gender or romance.
 This is in amusing contrast to the other Virmire Survivor, Ashley Williams, who gets into a barfight.

-- The Protagonist of Video Game/Persona4 is the only guy in the Investigation Team who cooks and usually does the cooking during hangouts that require it due to the Lethal Chef status of most of the girls on the team.
+- The Protagonist of Persona 4 is the only guy in the Investigation Team who cooks and usually does the cooking during hangouts that require it due to the Lethal Chef status of most of the girls on the team.

 - Emiya Shirō in Fate/stay night is a wonderful cook (his kind-of guardian Taiga, not so much) and is in a sort of competition with Rin and Sakura whenever they come to his home.
 They each have their own speciality, but either way Saber welcomes their meals with great delight.